High-floor skyline living

 - Because weather arrives before it reaches the street, light behaves differently at 140 metres above the Main, and sound falls away to wind only.
 These are not small differences; they are why the floor matters.

-- Who is this cluster for?
+- Who are these notes for?

 - Are the observations Frankfurt-specific?